 Receiving the Email

 - Know the online companies you deal with.
 When a suspicious email arrives in your inbox - THINK: it could be fraud, it's definitely spam, and it's not for you.
-Delete it!
+Use the options to mark as Phishing or Spam and then Delete it!

 - Understand how the companies you deal with want to interact with you.
 For example, banks usually want you to access your account through their website - not an email link.
 "Phishing" emails stand out because they don't follow the rules.